Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 After its local debut in mid-2023 with the Atto 3, BYD has rapidly expanded its lineup to include everything from the country’s most affordable electric hatchback to a high-tech hybrid bakkie designed to take on the legendary Toyota Hilux.

-Here’s the complete state of BYD in South Africa for 2026—including every model, pricing, dealership locations, and what makes them the hottest automotive brand in the country right now.
+Here’s the complete state of BYD in South Africa as of early 2025—including every model, pricing, dealership locations, and what makes them one of the hottest automotive brands in the country.

 The Quick Answer: BYD’s Footprint in South Africa